traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 This means that the plugin could not connect to the webservice.
 Make sure you are online and that your connection works properly.
 If the error persists, please [contact us](#contact-us) as it may be due to some issue with the web service.

-##### You need a TravelTime platform API key to make requests
+##### You need a TravelTime API key to make requests

-Before using the TravelTime platform plugin, you need to get and configure an API key.
+Before using the TravelTime plugin, you need to get and configure an API key.
 Please refer to the [configuration dialog](#settings-dialog) section about how to get and configure an API key.

 ##### You have exceeded your request limit